Ladder99/ladder99/docs/page/running/viewing-services.md

 ## List Services

-First let's make sure all the services are running okay -
+First let's make sure all the services are running alright -

 ```bash
 $ ./l99 list  # or just 'l99 list' on Windows